martin-esparragoza/fnk/README.md

-An operating system frame written in freestanding C99.
+A (SINGLE THREADED) operating system frame written in freestanding C99.

 !CARE
 * Unsafely written for the most part